wp-plugins/nextgen-facebook/readme.txt

 * Improved debugging output with a debug function and dump of the OG array.

 = Version 2.4.1 (2013-01-10) =
-* Minor fix for "0 is a protected WP option and may not be modified" error.
+* Minor update to fix the "0 is a protected WP option and may not be modified" error.

 = Version 2.4 (2013-01-06) =
 * Improved the admin page code by moving all select and checkbox options to functions.
 The drop-down selects and checkboxes now show their default values.